In The Beginning:

 Initial demos were recorded by Ivan in Eamon Andrews Studios where he worked as house sound engineer.
 Once the songs were ready, Lombard 24 track studio was booked with engineer Gerry Leonard (guitarist with Howth band ‘The Spies’, later became David Bowie’s MD).The resulting demo was called ‘Welcome The Freshness’.

 The next series of sessions were used in part as the search for a permanent female vocalist.
-Also engineered by Gerry in Lombard, these recordings were more solid and rock based and included Jack Dublin (Deaf Actor), piper Vinnie Kilduff (played on U2’s ‘October’ album), the 15 year old Sinead O’Connor (discovered by Paul) and of course Leslie Dowdall who had previously been recorded by Ivan with her band ‘The Assembly’.
+Also engineered by Gerry in Lombard, these recordings were more solid and rock based and included Jack Dublin (Deaf Actor), piper Vinnie Kilduff (played on U2’s ‘October’ album), the 15 year old Sinead O’Connor (who had attracted Paul’s attention when she sang at his sister’s wedding) and of course Leslie Dowdall who had previously been recorded by Ivan with her band ‘The Assembly’.
 The resulting demo had two songs:

 ‘Take My Hand’ featuring Sinead”